 The images that you present to your examiners should summarise the core objectives of your research and describe a clear architectural idea.
-These images will be edited and development in conversation with the course tutors throughout the final term.
+These images will be edited and development in conversation with the course tutors throughout the final term and will include a Project Report.